 Department of Justice

-The Department of Justice is one of the thirteen Government Departments established by the Government of Victorian in October 1992.
-The Department of Justice and its Secretary are responsible to two Government Ministers: The Hon.
-Patrick McNamara MP (Deputy Premier), who is Minister for Police and Emergency Services and Minister for Corrections, and the Hon.
-Jan Wade MP, who is the Attorney-General, Minister for Fair Trading and Minister for Women's Affairs.
+The Department of Justice was one of thirteen departments established by the Government of Victorian in October 1992.
+At that time the Secretary of the Department of Justice was responsible to the Minister for Police and Emergency Services and Minister for Corrections, and the Attorney-General, Minister for Fair Trading and Minister for Women's Affairs.

-The Department of Justice is the focus of the Justice portfolio which brings together all Government activities concerned with the reform, administration and enforcement of the law in Victoria, including all police and prosecution functions, administration of the Court system, provision of the prison system, administration of various tribunals established to protect citizens' rights, provision of emergency services, drafting of legislation, and provision of legal advice to Government.
+The Department of Justice brought together all Government activities concerned with the reform, administration and enforcement of the law in Victoria, including all police and prosecution functions, administration of the Court system, provision of the prison system, administration of various tribunals established to protect citizens' rights, provision of emergency services, drafting of legislation, and provision of legal advice to Government.

-Victoria Police - an 11,000 strong force responsible for the preservation of peace, the protection of life and property, and the prevention and detection of crime.
+- Victoria Police, responsible for the preservation of peace, the protection of life and property, and the prevention and detection of crime;

-Fire and Emergency Services - responsible for the prevention and suppression of fires in metropolitan and country areas, and for providing services and training for natural disaster, emergency rescue, and civil defence activities.
-These services comprise 3,100 permanent staff and approximately 82,000 volunteers.
+- Fire and Emergency Services, responsible for the prevention and suppression of fires in metropolitan and country areas, and for providing services and training for natural disaster, emergency rescue, and civil defence activities;

-Police and Emergency Services Directorate - responsible for the co-ordination of policies and programs to maintain law and order and prevent and minimise the effects of fire and other emergencies.
+- the Police and Emergency Services Directorate, responsible for the co-ordination of policies and programs to maintain law and order and prevent and minimise the effects of fire and other emergencies;

-Courts and Tribunal Services - responsible for the administration of the court system (comprising Supreme, County, Magistrates', Coroner's and Children's Courts) and tribunals (including Administrative Appeals Tribunal.
+- Courts and Tribunal Services, responsible for the administration of the court system (comprising Supreme, County, Magistrates', Coroner's and Children's Courts) and tribunals including the Administrative Appeals Tribunal;

-Chief Parliamentary Counsel - responsible for drafting of legislation.
+- the Chief Parliamentary Counsel, responsible for drafting of legislation;

-Victorian Government Solicitor's Office - responsible for provision of legal advice to the Government and its agencies.
+- the Victorian Government Solicitor's Office, responsible for provision of legal advice to the Government and its agencies;

-Fair Trading and Business Affairs Division - responsible for maintaining an effective framework for Fair Trading in Victoria and for providing an effective business licensing and registration function.
+- the Fair Trading and Business Affairs Division (Fair Trading Victoria from 2002), responsible for maintaining an effective framework for Fair Trading in Victoria and for providing an effective business licensing and registration function; and

 Office of Women's Affairs

-As a function of government, women's affairs appears to have evolved within the Premier's portfolio out of the promotion of equal opportunity under the Equal Opportunity Act 1977.
+As a function of government, women's affairs evolved within the Premier's portfolio out of the promotion of equal opportunity under the Equal Opportunity Act 1977.

-Until 1992 the Premier was responsible, through the Co-ordinator of Women's Affairs (see Department of the Premier VA 2717) and it's successor the Women's Policy Co-ordination Unit (see Department of the Premier and Cabinet VA 1039), for:
+Until 1992 the Co-ordinator of Women's Affairs within the Department of the Premier (VA 2717) and its successor the Women's Policy Co-ordination Unit in the Department of the Premier and Cabinet (VA 1039) was responsible for:

-- the register of women interested in appointment to government boards and committees
+- the register of women interested in appointment to government boards and committee; and

-As part of machinery of government changes introduced in October 1992 the Women's Policy Co-ordination Unit was transferred to the Department of Justice and these functions are currently the responsibility of the Office of Women's Affairs.
+As part of machinery of government changes introduced in October 1992 the Women's Policy Co-ordination Unit was transferred to the Department of Justice and these functions became the responsibility of the Office of Women's Affairs.

 Community Council Against Violence

 The Community Council Against Violence was established in 1989 to provide advice to Government about violence in the community.
 The Council was reconstituted and relaunched by the Attorney-General in 1993 with agreement from Cabinet.
-The Council currently includes three task forces: the Victims' Task Force; the Violence Against Women Task Force and the Community Safety Task Force.
+At this time the Council included three task forces: the Victims' Task Force, the Violence Against Women Task Force and the Community Safety Task Force.